anderjs/vuejs-shopping-cart/README.md

 > A Vue.js simple application with the pattern of functional programming read the fully [Docs](https://github.com/anderjs/vuejs-shopping-cart/tree/master/docs)

+Preview of the application [Screenshot-1](https://imgur.com/a/0SwDDxT) Preview of the application [Screenshot-2](https://imgur.com/a/gH67Zz9)
 ## Build Setup

 ``` bash